juvalen/mb-checker/README.md

 Clone this repository into a directory

-Copy **Bookmarks** file in which Chrome stores bookmarks in json format to subdirectory _output_ under this.
-In Ubuntu it is in _~/.config/BraveSoftware/Brave-Browser/Default/Bookmarks_.
+Copy **Bookmarks** file in which Chrome stores bookmarks in json format to a subdirectory named _data_ under this.
+Bookmark file is in _~/.config/BraveSoftware/Brave-Browser/Default/Bookmarks_ in Ubuntu.

 Run `python3 chrome.py`

-It generates 5 files in _output_ directory:
+It generates 5 files in _data_ subdirectory:

 * **error.url**: list of not accessible URLs